-- Students with an IEP diploma must pass a high school equivalency. - 2.
+- 1. Be a graduate of a secondary school accredited by its State Education Department, hold a high school equivalency diploma, or meet certain home-school criteria. - IEP diplomas are not considered.
+Students with an IEP diploma must pass a high school equivalency. - 2.
 Have completed, with a satisfactory level of achievement, the minimum course prerequisites for the curriculum selected. - 3.
 Demonstrate academic preparation necessary for success in the curriculum selected.